-Our sheep have been sheared and we have fleeces for sale.
+We always have fleeces for sale.
 This is unwashed wool from Gulf Coast Native Sheep.
 It came straight off the sheep, into the bag.
 There will be vegetative matter in the wool.
 The sheep were not coated and they browsed in the woods at times.
 These sheep do not have facial or belly wool.
 The fleeces weigh between 1 pounds and 4 pounds each and we have 15 still available.
 Fiber lengths vary.
 The price is $10 per pound.
-I will have some with me at the Eastside Farmers Market in Houston each second and fourth Saturday starting again in October.
-Please contact me if you are interested in seeing them before that.
+I will have some with me at the Urban Harvest Farmers Market in Houston each Saturday.
 I would prefer not to ship.
 I want spinners and felters to see the wool before purchasing it, because I do not know much about wool, just sheep.
 All wool is from our flock here in Hempstead, Texas.

 Our lamb are pastured all the time.
 We practice rotational grazing on diverse pastures that provide a choice of grasses, brassicas, forbs, honeysuckle, beautyberry, tree leaves, and much more.
 We call this “forage fed” because they hunt out and eat what they need at that time.
 When we move them to a new location they might all start eating acorns voraciously for 15 minutes and then run to the honeysuckle before settling to a long graze on the many grasses we have in the pasture.
 We plant seasonal cover crops to supplement the native grasses and fertilize with compost tea.
 We never spray herbicides or pesticides.